 All used BMW Bonnet Hinges listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for BMW are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for BMW from premium breaker yards from across the UK.

 About Bonnet Hinges

 The bonnet is a rigid cover, which is fixed with BMW bonnet hinges attached with bolts, that protects and allows access to the engine compartment.

 The bonnet is a crucial part of the car body, for beneath it is housed some of the most important components a car needs in order to run.
 The bonnet is made up of an outer panel which is designed to be smooth and streamlined, and an inner panel which is strong and offers protection to the engine beneath.

 The BMW bonnet hinges are attached to the bonnet, allowing the bonnet to be fixed to the frame at the front of the car, mounted at the corner of the inner wings, and with the action of the BMW bonnet hinges, the bonnet opens outwards.